corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 * Package namespace ownership.

 #### Package sealing
-Version 4 of the finance CorDapp (*corda-finance-contracts.jar*, *corda-finance-workflows.jar*) is now built as a set of sealed and signed `.jar` files.
+Version 4 of the finance CorDapp (`corda-finance-contracts.jar`, `corda-finance-workflows.jar`) is now built as a set of sealed and signed `.jar` files.
 This means classes in your own CorDapps can't be placed under the package namespace `net.corda.finance`.

 In the unlikely event that you were injecting code into `net.corda.finance.*` package namespaces from your own CorDapps, you will need to move them into a new package.
 For example, `net/corda/finance/flows/MyClass.java` can be moved to `com/company/corda/finance/flows/MyClass.java`.
 As a consequence your classes are no longer able to access non-public members of finance CorDapp classes.

-When signing your `.jar` files for Corda 4, your own apps will also become sealed, meaning other `.jar` files cannot place classes into your own packages.
+When signing your `.jar` files for Corda 4, your own apps will also become sealed, meaning other `.jar` files cannot place classes into your packages.
 This is a security upgrade that ensures package-private visibility in Java code works correctly.
-If other apps could define classes in your own packages, they could call package-private methods, which may not be expected by the developers.
+If other CorDapps could define classes in your packages, they could call package-private methods, which may not be expected by the developers.

 #### Package namespace ownership
 This change is only relevant if you are joining a production compatibility zone.
 You may wish to contact your zone operator and request ownership of your root package namespaces (for example `com.megacorp.*`), with the signing keys you will be using to sign your CorDapp `.jar` files.
-The zone operator can then add your signing key to the network parameters, and prevent attackers defining types in your own package namespaces.
+The zone operator can then add your signing key to the network parameters, and prevent attackers defining types in your package namespaces.
 Whilst this feature is optional and not strictly required, it may be helpful to block attacks at the boundaries of a Corda-based application where type names may be taken ”as read”.
 You can learn more about this feature by reading [package namespace ownership](node/deploy/env-dev.md#package-namespace-ownership).